1010todd/ES-Content-Creation-Tools/README.md

 ### system addminables
 Quick script to add new mineables to systems, either random or depends on existing mineables.
 Edit the .py file to adjust.

+### system removeasteroid
+Remove tiling asteroids from the map, does not remove mineables.

+### system add fleetcondi
+Add fleets to systems using `add` node (so for plugins adding to vanilla systems).
+Edit the .py file for configuring the fleet and where it appears.
+Not functionally complete.

 ### Actually helpful no drag report
 Scan the folder the script is in for .txt with "ship" in the name and report any ship with zero/undefined drag and which line.
 Because the game gave useless warning like